ibericoalex/iberico-alex-photography/README.md

 Testing available [here](./TESTING.md)

-## **Deployment, Development & Version Control**

-The development environment used for this project was VSCode, GitPod and CodeAnywhere.

-Each software developer on the team created their own individual branch divergent from main from the get-go and have communicated via Slack to collaborate, pitch ideas, fix bugs and talk about relevant Pull Requests.
-Regular commits and pushes to Github have been employed to be able to track and trace the development process of the web application.

-For local deployments instructions shall be written below, along with instructions with deployment to GitHub Pages, the hosting service used to deploy this particular website.

-### **Local Deployment**

-This repository can be cloned and run locally with the following steps:

-- Login to GitHub.
-- Select repository named: keironchaudhry/june-pride-hackathon-2023
-- Click code toggle button and copy the url (i.e., https://github.com/keironchaudhry/june-pride-hackathon-2023.git).
-- In your IDE, open the terminal and run the git clone command (i.e., git clone https://github.com/keironchaudhry/june-pride-hackathon-2023.git).
-The repository will now be cloned in your workspace.

-### **Deployment to GitHub**

-The live version of the project is deployed at GitHub pages.
+## **Deployment**

-The procedure for deployment followed the "Creating your site" steps provided in GitHub Docs.
+The procedure for deployment followed the "Creating your site" steps provided in GitHub Docs:
 - Log into Github.
 - Select desired GitHub Repository to be deployed live.
 - Underneath the repository name, click the “Settings” option.
 - In the sub-section list on the left, under “Code and automation”, click “Pages”.
 - Within the ”Source” section choose ”main” as Branch and root as folder and click ”Save”.
 - The page refreshes and a website shall then deploy via a link.
-- The following is the live link deployed:
+- The following is the live link deployed: https://ibericoalex.github.io/iberico-alex-photography/

+The live link can be found [here](https://adamgilroy22.github.io/happy-dog-cafe)

+### **Local Deployment**

+This repository can be cloned and run locally with the following steps:
+- Login to GitHub.
+- Select repository named: ibericoalex/iberico-alex-photography
+- Click code toggle button and copy the url (i.e., https://github.com/ibericoalex/iberico-alex-photography.git).
+- In your IDE, open the terminal and run the git clone command (i.e., git clone https://github.com/ibericoalex/iberico-alex-photography.git).
+The repository will now be cloned in your workspace.

 ## **Credits**
+### **Code**

 ### **Acknowledgments**